About CHC62015 Advanced Diploma of Community Sector Management

 This qualification reflects the role of support workers who complete specialised tasks and functions in aged services; either in residential, home or community based environments.

-This qualification reflects the role of workers in a range of community settings and clients’ homes, who provide training and support in a manner that empowers people with disabilities to achieve greater levels of independence, self-reliance, community participation and wellbeing.
+This qualification reflects the role of individuals in a range of community settings and peoples’ homes, who provide support in a manner that empowers people with disabilities to achieve greater levels of independence, self-reliance, community participation and wellbeing.
+Workers promote a person-centred approach, work according to and may contribute to an individualised plan, and work without direct supervision.
+They may be required to supervise and/or coordinate a small team.

-This qualification reflects the roles of community services, case management and social housing workers involved in the managing, co-ordinating and/or delivering of person-centred services to individuals, groups and communities.
+This qualification reflects the role of community services workers involved in the delivery, management and coordination of person-centred services to individuals, groups, and communities.

 This qualification reflects the role of workers who are middle managers or managers across a range of community sector organisations.